apache/stanbol/README.md

     $ export MAVEN_OPTS="-Xmx512M -XX:MaxPermSize=128M"

+The Kres build is currently disabled by default, as it uses a few artifacts that are not available in public Maven repositories.

-Before you can build Stanbol you need to install a few artifacts to your local Maven repository.
-This step is needed at the moment because these artifacts are not available via any public Maven repository.
-Please go to the Stanbol source directory and type the following commands:
+If you want to include Kres in your build, activate the kres Maven profile (add -P kres to the mvn command line) and install a few artifacts to your local Maven repository.
+Please go to the Stanbol source directory and type the following commands (again, this is only needed if you want to build kres):

     $ mvn install:install-file -Dfile=kres/lib/owlapi-3.0.0.jar \
          -DgroupId=owlapi -DartifactId=owlapi -Dversion=3.0.0 -Dpackaging=jar